 Broadband and phone providers

-Every broadband provider in the UK offers a phone line to go with your broadband connection.
+Every broadband provider in the UK offers a phone line to go with your broadband connection, with the advertisd price showing line rental and broadband together.
 So the question is not so much who offers broadband and phone – that would be everyone – but instead how they offer it.

 - BT – BT offers some of the most flexible and fully-featured phone packages, with additions like BT Call Protect (shielding you from nuisance calls) adding real value.
 However, BT broadband can be comparatively expensive if bought outside of sale time.
 BT TV and BT Sport often come free or at very little cost with BT broadband and phone